ryczu0/DehashEZ/README.md

 - New colors

 **Timeout**
-- Dehashing timeout set to 40 seconds.
+- Default dehashing timeout set to 95 seconds.
-- You can change this in the code (Line 13)
+- You can change this in the code (Line 14)

 **Default wordlist path**
 - You can add the path of a default wordlist, so you don't have to write it every time.
-- Paste your wordlist path in the code, line 11.
+- Paste your wordlist path in the code, line 12.

 **Optimization in the bruteforce function**
 - Dehashing time has been reduced by approximately 40-80 seconds.
-- The simplest passwords can be cracked in less than 1 second (Before, in 20).
+- The simplest passwords can be cracked in less than 1 second (Before, in 21).

 **Optimized wordlist upload**
 - Wordlist processing time was reduced by 2-3 seconds.